Amay12Singh/Meesho_Data_Challenge/README.md

 # CODS-COMAD Data Challenge (Sponsored by Meesho)

-The project uses :
-This project requires the following dependencies (from Kaggle) :
+This project requires the following dependencies (as provided in Kaggle environment) :

 Python Version: 3.10.14
 NumPy Version: 1.26.4